hashicorp/consul/website/source/docs/guides/agent-encryption.html.md

 }
 ```

 The `verify_outgoing` parameter enables agents to verify the authenticity of Consul for outgoing connections.
-The `verify_server_hostname` paramater requires outgoing connections to perform hostname verification.
-Finally, the `verify_incoming` paramater enables the servers to verify the authenticity of all incoming connections.
+The `verify_server_hostname` parameter requires outgoing connections to perform hostname verification.
+Finally, the `verify_incoming` parameter enables the servers to verify the authenticity of all incoming connections.

 ### Enable TLS: Existing Cluster